scrabbletank/farhome-rules/rulesdoc.md

 ##### Adaptable

-Gain an additional perk point when creating your character.
+You choose 3 bonuses when creating your character instead of 2.

 #### Half-elf
 ___